×

 When we asked people what advice they would give someone preparing to move to Uruguay, they said:

 "Bring flip-flops.
 Bring your favorite condiments, especially if you like spicy foods.
 Leave heavy coats behind, as winter only lasts about 3 months & spring is usually beautiful.
 That said, bone up on your fire-tending skills, as most home heating is by wood fire...
 If you split your own wood, you can buy it cheaper.
 Make friends with a good firewood vendor.
 Bring earmuffs for winter, as we do have a lot of wind (the Pamperos).
 Bring comfy pants with lots of pockets for shells, etc. when you hit the beach.
 ALWAYS save your empty beer bottles, as you get a 10- to 15-peso discount when you return the "dead soldiers" as you purchase more beer.
 Same with wine - returning the bottles (esp. the 5-liter bottles) saves you 165 pesos or so (about $8.50).
 Get the tri-fold maps from an Ancap station.
 Worth every penny of the $10, they have a map of UY, another of all the MercoSur countries, a map of Montevideo, and city street maps of all of the major cities...
 PDD is not listed, as we have only one main road through town... ;p Be prepared to be unprepared for the welcome you receive, the wonderful food & wine, the genuinely friendly people.
 We have found our new home, for sure.
 Lay out your trips in advance & plan to use the least fuel possible...
 Gas is about $8/gallon, so we use it well.
 We bought a 1968 VW Bug for $3500 USD.
 She's economical, reliable & parts are cheap as dirt.
 We bought an engine belt, new fuel lines, fuel filter, new seatbelts, and a new door knob for only $10.
 The fuel lines & filter were installed curbside at no additional cost.
 We had the resistor for the windshield wipers changed out curbside & were given a handful of extra fuses.
 The labor took 2 hours, but the total cost was $16.
 Learn to use propane.
 It's one of the things they do best here.
 Exchange of a 33-lb cylinder is only $16.
 The 2-lb cylinder for the gas stove in the kitchen costs $5.
 If you plan to immigrate, come down during the fall & stay thru the winter, so you know what you're getting into.
 You will probably be pleasantly surprised - we were.
 Now that we're hooked, we're buying property & starting building a home.
 Buy a cell phone from Antel, the govt phone company.
 A mid-range phone with camera & MP3 player, Bluetooth, and internet will set you back $26, with $5/month for service. :D Try the Uruguayo products.
 We have found many to be superior to brands we used in the US.
 If you have allergies, plan to obtain some antihistamines & decongestants from a farmacia here.
 You can get Loratadine cheaply for the first; you can still get pseudoephedrine down here without being spread-eagled outside the pharmacy.
 If you have health issues & are on regular medications, most are available over the counter without prescription here.
 Put off any dental work until you get here - it's incredibly high quality, latest technology, and incredibly cheap...
 I had a cracked molar that eventually broke, losing 25% of the back corner.
 Mario, my fabulous dentist, my hero - fixed it for $40 USD.
 Be prepared to be amazed at how little govt interference these people have in their lives.
 Be prepared to make friends with the police.
-They are not at all the threatening thugs one fears in the US," explained a retiree in Punta del Diablo.
+They are not at all the threatening thugs one fears in the US," said one retiree in living in Punta del Diablo, Uruguay.

 View More Answers